 The tour coordinators can assist with arranging visits to the birthplaces of parents or grandparents or meetings with relatives.
 These services do incur an additional charge.
 When booking your trip, please indicate if you wish to access these services.

-Please note there is still time to register by the August 1st deadline.
+Please note there is still time to register.
 For further details, call the Museum at 773-582-6500 and ask for Barbara.

 For two decades now, the Balzekas Museum has led annual tours to Lithuania.
 These popular trips provide a great introduction to Lithuania’s major cities, beautiful countryside, and historic sites and attractions both on and off the beaten path.
 Touring with members of the Balzekas Museum community offers a friendly and supportive way to discover the country with other first-time visitors.
 Knowledgeable English-speaking guides further enhance the experience for travelers who may not speak the Lithuanian language.

 Join the fun and book your tour today!

 September 7-17, 2019 — Balzekas Museum Tour Itinerary

 Chicago to Vilnius

 After your arrival in Vilnius, you will be transported to your hotel.
 In the evening, enjoy the tour’s official welcome dinner at Stikliai Tavern.

 Today you will take in the sights of Vilnius with stops at: Vilnius University; Vilnius Cathedral and its catacombs; Valdovų Rūmai, the palace of the Grand Dukes of Lithuania; and Aušros Vartai, the Gate of Dawn, among other well-known landmarks.
 The rest of the evening is free.